pkerschbaum/fira/README.md

 Run `docker-compose up -d --build` on the docker host.
 This will launch all services of the application necessary to operate in production.
 One can inspect the logs with `docker-compose logs -f`.

 _Note:_ the option `--build` will rebuild the docker images every time the application is started.
-This will avoid old images used by docker, and the Dockerfiles are structured in a way so that docker will re-use caches as much as possible, thus the rebuild will take as little time as needed.
+This will avoid old images being used by docker, and the Dockerfiles are structured in a way so that docker will re-use caches as much as possible, thus the rebuild will take as little time as needed.

 ### #4: Inspect the file containing the imported users